vpaiu/code-editor/CONTRIBUTING.md

 * Anything unusual about your environment or deployment

+## Ensure security before each commit
+Configure git-secrets and run it before every commit.
+Make sure that secrets are not committed to Git version control.
+Follow [this guide](https://github.com/awslabs/git-secrets) before making a commit and push to your branch.

 ## Contributing via Pull Requests
 Contributions via pull requests are much appreciated.
 Before sending us a pull request, please ensure that: